Head and Neck Cancer

 Laryngeal Cancer

-Patients with glottic tumours have better prognosis as they present earlier with hoarse voice and there is no lymphatic drainage from the glottis, hence limits any metastatic spread locally.
+Patients with glottic tumours have a better prognosis, as they present earlier with hoarse voice and there is no lymphatic drainage from the glottis, hence limits any metastatic spread locally.

 Figure 2 – HNSCCs in various locations (A) Oral cavity cancer (B) Hypopharyngeal cancer